Ora Karp Gordon, M.D., MS

 Childers has been an integral part of research studies on hereditary breast cancer syndromes and the psychosocial impact of learning about hereditary cancer risks.
 Beyond cancer genetics and prevention, Childers is interested in education at the community and health care professional level, with the goal of expanding knowledge of and access to genetic counseling and testing.
 Childers earned her master’s degree in human genetics and genetic counseling from Stanford University and her bachelor’s degree in biology with a minor in psychology from the University of California San Diego.

-Monica Helm, MS, LCGC
+Monica Stamp, MS, LCGC

-Monica Helm is a board-certified and licensed genetic counselor with experience in cancer genetics, personalized medicine, science policy and health care administration.
+Monica Stamp is a board-certified and licensed genetic counselor with experience in cancer genetics, personalized medicine, science policy and health care administration.
 Before joining Providence, she worked as a genetic counselor at MD Anderson Cancer Center in Houston, Texas.